jperkin/www.perkin.org.uk/_posts/2014-10-06-building-packages-at-scale.markdown

 * Building in memory file systems if build size permits.
 * Avoid building multiple copies of libnbcompat during bootstrap.

-Many thanks to Jörg for writing pbulk and cwrappers, Google for sponsoring GSoC so they could be written, the pkgsrc developers for all their hard work in adding and updating packages, and of course Joyent for employing me to work on this stuff.
+Many thanks to Jörg for writing pbulk and cwrappers, Google for sponsoring the pbulk GSoC , the pkgsrc developers for all their hard work in adding and updating packages, and of course Joyent for employing me to work on this stuff.